Jackson, Queensland: Facilities

 The Jackson Branch Library is situated in Edward Street.
 It is operated by the Maranoa Regional Council through the Rural Libraries Queensland service provided by the State Library of Queensland. it also provides a High Speed ISDN Internet Connection to Brisbane (powered through the National Broadband Network).

 Education

 There are no schools in Jackson.
-The nearest primary schools are in Dulacca and Yuleba.
-The nearest secondary school is in Wallumbilla, but that school only provides education to Year 10.
-For Years 11 and 12, the nearest secondary schools are in Miles and Roma.
+The nearest government primary schools are in Dulacca and Yuleba.
+The nearest government secondary school is in Wallumbilla, but that school only provides education to Year 10.
+For Years 11 and 12, the nearest government secondary schools are in Miles and Roma.